lukecharman/DecoyXCUI/README.md

 ```
 override func setUp() {
-  super.setUpDecoy()
+  super.setUpDecoy(mode: .stubbing)
 }
 ```

-When you want to record a decoy, set up like this:
+When you want to record a decoy, first decide for how many days you'd like your mock to be valid.
+In this case, we're saying 7 days – you can use 0 for an always-valid recording.
+Then, set up like this:

 ```
 override func setUp() {
-  super.setUpDecoy(isRecording: true)
+  super.setUpDecoy(mode: .recording(7))
 }
 ```